suping106/ms4_teashop/README.md

 - Input form for user to edit/update user info

 product Management Page
-- Input form for owner to add new products
+- Input form for owner only to add new products

+FAQs page
+- Use Materialize collapsible feature to show questions and answers

 **Future Improvement**

-Due to the time constraints and the scope of the project there's lots of room for improvment.
-For future features/improvement I would like to add
+Due to the time constraints and the scope of the project I could not do too much to the project.
+That leaves lots of room for improvment.
+For the future I would like to add
 - More customized design to the project
-- Contact form
+- Add a contact form
-- Blog
+- Add a blog

 ## Technologies Used ##
+---
 Languages:
 - HTML5
 - CSS3